State Sex Education Policies and Requirements at a Glance

 - Stress that sexually transmitted diseases (STDs) have severe consequences and constitute a serious and widespread public health problem;

-- Include a discussion of the possible emotional and psychological consequences of pre-adolescent and adolescent sexual intercourse and the consequences of pre-adolescent and adolescent pregnancy;
+- Include a discussion of the possible emotional and psychological consequences of pre-adolescent and adolescent sexual intercourse and the consequences of pre-adolescent and adolescent pregnancy; and

 - Advise pupils of Arizona law pertaining to the financial responsibilities of parenting and legal liabilities related to sexual intercourse with a minor.

 In Arizona, parents or guardians must provide written permission for the child to participate in sex education.
 This is referred to as an “opt-in” policy.